–Story and guide from the first successful Seven Lakes Trek Expedition Team organized by Jimu Mele & Kanki Miri.

-- Cap/bike light face covering mask(Rs.100 Anini) to cover from sunburn and flies.
+- Cap/bike light face-covering mask(Rs.100 Anini) to protect from sunburn and flies.

-- Dont buy walking sticks.
-Nothing is more stronger than Bamboo in wild (free).
+- Don’t buy walking sticks.
+Nothing is stronger than Bamboo in the wild (free).

-- Local Idu Hat (aputolo) is a life saviour from rain, heat and even used for giving air to firewood when cooking.
+- Local Idu Hat (aputolo) is a life saviour from rain, and heat and is even used for giving air to firewood when cooking.
 Don’t know about other hats.

 - Black goggles.
-To hide your puffy eyes while taking photo.
+To hide your puffy eyes while taking photos.

-For Landscape photographer- one wide angle lens (beautiful flower foreground) and kit lens/prime(portrait) is enough.
-I won’t suggest you to bring the big heavy telephoto lens as not many birds are found in this season.
-There is only mountain goat ( Ami in Idu Dialect), Mishmi takin (very far away from seven lake) & two types of bird (Pidi & Peba in our dialect) only.
+For Landscape photographers- one wide-angle lens (beautiful flower foreground) and kit lens/prime(portrait) are enough.
+I won’t suggest you bring the big heavy telephoto lens as not many birds are found in this season.
+There is only a mountain goat ( Ami in the Idu Dialect), Mishmi takin (very far away from seven lakes) & two types of bird (Pidi & Peba in our dialect) only.
 Tigers are our brothers we don’t bother them so they too go very far away when humans come.
 Follow them at your own risk.
-400mm light lens is enough.
+A 400 mm light lens is enough.